 Here are the essentials of how pixel shifting works.

 The most common starting point is that LCD-based projectors incorporate 3 standard 1080p (2.1 million pixels) chips.
-This means, that at their core, most pixel-shifting projectors are 1080p projectors.
+This means, that at their core, most pixel-shifting projectors are 1080p projectors, but they use pixel shifting to extend that resolution two times or four times, depending on the model.

-However, when these projectors detect a 4K video input signal (such as from Ultra HD Blu-ray and select streaming services), it is split into two 1080p images (each with half of the 4K image information).
+When these projectors detect a 4K video input signal (such as from Ultra HD Blu-ray and select streaming services), they split the signal into two 1080p images (each with half of the image information).
 The projector then rapidly shifts each pixel diagonally by a half-pixel width and projects the result onto the screen.
 The shifting motion is fast (120Hz), it fools the viewer into perceiving the result as approximating the look of a 4K resolution image.
-This is referred to generically as “Dual Pixel-Shifting”
+This is referred to generically as “Dual Pixel-Shifting”.

 Since the pixel shift is only half a pixel, the visual result may be more like 4K than 1080p, even though, technically, there aren’t that many pixels displayed on the screen.
 In reality, about 4.1 million visual pixels, or twice the number as 1080p are actually displayed.

-Select Epson projectors (such as the LS11000 and LS12000) use “Quad Pixel Shifting”.
+Select Epson projectors (such as the LS11000 and LS12000 as well as the Q Series projectors introduced in 2024) use “Quad Pixel Shifting”.
 Instead of only shifting the pixels diagonally, they are shifted horizontally and vertically back and forth at the rate of 240Hz.
 This process results in the display of 8.3 million pixels, which is a more accurate representation of 4K UHD resolution.

 DLP Projectors

-Texas Instruments provides two-pixel shift options for use in projectors that use its DLP imaging chips that follow the pattern used by Epson and JVC in their LCD-based projectors.
+Texas Instruments provides two-pixel shift options for use in projectors that use its DLP imaging chips that follow the pattern used by Epson in their LCD-based projectors.

 Variation One: Starting with a 1080p resolution DLP chip that is .47 inches in size, instead of shifting the pixels diagonally in one direction to achieve a 4K-like result the pixels are shifted both horizontally and vertically.
 This results in the appearance of a more accurate 4K-like image as the pixels are shifted at 240Hz.